 Office Operations and Administration:

-Unlock the office and turn on lights and equipment.
+Unlock the office and turn on appropriate lights and equipment.

 Review the appointment schedule for the day.